usrflo/agiprx-setup/Setup-Production.md

 `export EDITOR=nano; ansible-vault edit ansible/secured-vars.yml`

-## Configure new AgiPrx proxy by ansible
+## Configure and deploy the AgiPrx proxy tool by ansible

 1. clone this project; the last JAR build/release of agiprx is included (no need to build the project from source code) `git clone https://github.com/usrflo/agiprx-setup.git`